Home of English Grammar

 Answers

-2. I had meant to email you all week, but every time I opened the draft, another crisis landed on my desk.
+2. I had been meaning to email you all week, but every time I opened the draft, another crisis landed on my desk.

 3. She has been repeating the same argument since January, so the sudden change of stance yesterday felt calculated.